OpenBMB/ChatDev/wiki.md

   replacing `[description_of_your_idea]` with your idea's description and `[project_name]` with your desired project
   name:
    ```
-   python3 run.py --task "[description_of_your_idea]" --name "[project_name]"
+   inv start --task "[description_of_your_idea]" --name "[project_name]"
    ```

-- here is the full params of run.py
+- here is the full params of `inv start --help`

-    ```commandline
+    ```
-    usage: run.py [-h] [--config CONFIG] [--org ORG] [--task TASK] [--name NAME] [--model MODEL]
+    Usage: inv[oke] [--core-opts] start [--options] [other tasks here ...]

-    argparse
+  Docstring:

-    optional arguments:
+    none

-      -h, --help       show this help message and exit
+  Options:
-      --config CONFIG  Name of config, which is used to load configuration under CompanyConfig/; Please see CompanyConfig Section below
+    -c STRING, --config=STRING   Name of config, which is used to load configuration under CompanyConfig/
-      --org ORG        Name of organization, your software will be generated in WareHouse/name_org_timestamp
+    -m STRING, --model=STRING    GPT Model, choose from {'GPT_4', 'GPT_3_5_TURBO', 'GPT_4_32K'}
-      --task TASK      Prompt of your idea
+    -n STRING, --name=STRING     Name of software, your software will be generated in WareHouse/name_org_timestamp
-      --name NAME      Name of software, your software will be generated in WareHouse/name_org_timestamp
+    -o STRING, --org=STRING      Name of organization, your software will be generated in WareHouse/name_org_timestamp
-      --model MODEL    GPT Model, choose from {'GPT_3_5_TURBO','GPT_4','GPT_4_32K'}
+    -p STRING, --prompt=STRING   Prompt of software
     ```

 ### 3. Check your software